dwysocki/ASTP-601/_posts/2016-04-20-evidence-for-the-alignment-of-quasar-radio-polarizations-with-large-quasar-group-axes.markdown

 To measure the offset in position angle, the position angle from the LQG and an individual quasar are parallel transported to each other, to make the measurements coordinate-independent.

-The study ultimately finds that the type of alignment varies with the LQG's "richness", m.
+(Figure 3 on page 3) The study ultimately finds that the type of alignment varies with the LQG's "richness", m.
 They find m<10 showing no correlation, 10<m<20 being preferentially parallel, and m>20 being preferentially perpendicular.